Communication and Scientific Outreach

-In June 2018, I was part of the 2018 edition of the SCIFOO Camp organized by Google, O’Reilly Media, Nature and Digital Science.
+In June 2018, I was fortunate to be a part of the 2018 edition of the SCIFOO Camp organized by Google, O’Reilly Media, Nature and Digital Science.
 There were fantastic discussions and ideas spawned by this unique meeting of the minds.

 In March 2018, I was fortunate to again be part of an annual trip to Washington DC to meet with members of Congress and their staff.
 This was a fantastic opportunity to spread the message of relevance of particle physics to our society.
 As a follow-up, I helped host the visit of the House Subcommittee on Science Space and Technology at Fermilab in May 2018.

 The photo above was during a productive meeting with Congressman Dr. Neal Dunn from Florida’s 2nd District, one of the new supporters of high-energy physics on the Hill.

 In 2017 I founded the High-Energy Software Foundation (HSF) Google Summer of Code program that permits students of all levels to contribute to open-source software development in high-energy physics.
 During the first year of the program, we received hundreds of applications and 23 projects were successfully completed.
 This is a more than two-fold increase in the number of students compared to previous CERN Google Summer of Code Programs.
 The 2018 edition of the HSF Google Summer of Code has 29 projects, nearly a three-fold increase compared to 2016 (The 2020 edition has 36 projects).

 In 2017, I had a chance to speak at AppBuildersSwitzerland a conference of mobile technologies.
 Following this talk, a number of participants have attended particle physics community workshops on machine learning and have provided useful feedback to our community vision and planning in the area of software development.